 In young adults, the results concerning the effects of emotion on memory for intrinsic features of items and their extrinsic context are more heterogeneous than those observed on memory for items (Chiu et al., 2013).
 Indeed, according to the object-based binding account proposed by Mather (2007), emotion strengthens the binding between emotional items and their constitutive features but impairs the binding between emotional items and distinct contextual details (see also Kensinger, 2009).
 In this sense, a beneficial effect of emotion has been shown for several types of intrinsic features of items: better memory for color of emotional vs. neutral words (D'Argembeau & Van der Linden, 2004; Kensinger & Corkin, 2003; Zhou et al, 2020); better memory for location of emotional vs. neutral images on the computer screen (Mather & Nesmith, 2008; Rimmele et al., 2011); better memory for temporal information of emotional vs. neutral images (D'Argembeau & Van der Linden, 2005; Rimmele et al., 2012).
 However, Pereira et al. (2022) reported in their meta-analysis that, overall, these effects are not robust, and that emotion does not significantly influence memory for the intrinsic features of items, either when comparing negative vs. neutral items (color: p =.393; location: p = .910; time: p = .204) or positive vs. neutral items (color: p = .538; location: p = .730; time: p = .571).
 One reason for the lack of reliability of these effects is that they can vary significantly depending on how each type of intrinsic feature is implemented in experimental paradigms.
 For example, in a review of the literature, Petrucci and Palombo (2021) explained that the effect of emotion on temporal memory depends directly on how the latter is operationalized, i.e., either as memory of the moment when an event took place, or "when" memory, or as memory of the duration of an event, or "how long" memory.
-If we focus on "when" memory, and more specifically on source memory (which can be distinguished from temporal order memory), Petrucci and Palombo (2021) concluded that most studies have found that emotion enhances memory for temporal information1.
+If we focus on "when" memory, Petrucci and Palombo (2021) concluded that the beneficial effect of emotion on memory for temporal information seems to be robust, though this is based on a small number of studies with some exceptions.
 Interestingly, it has been suggested that in young adults the effects of emotion on temporal memory may vary as a function of item valence (Yick et al., 2015), and in particular that the beneficial effect of emotion on temporal memory is possibly greater for negative vs. positive items (D'Argembeau et al., 2005).